Phase Transitions in Bandits with Switching Constraints: Unit Switching Costs

-We first propose a simple and intuitive policy that provides an upper bound on regret.
-Our policy, called the \textit{$S$-Switch Successive Elimination} (SS-SE) policy, is described in Algorithm \ref{alg:bsse}.
-The design philosophy behind the SS-SE policy is to divide the entire horizon into several pre-determined intervals (i.e. batches) and to control the number of switches in each interval.
-The policy thus has some similarities with the 2-armed batched policy of \cite{perchet2016batched} and the $k$-armed batched policy of \cite{gao2019batched}, which prove to be near-optimal in the batched bandit problem.
-However, since we are studying a different problem, directly applying a batched policy to the \texttt{BwSC} problem does not work.
-In particular, in the batched bandit problem, the number of intervals (i.e., batches) is a given constraint, while in the \texttt{BwSC} problem, the switching budget is the given constraint.
-We thus add two key ingredients into the SS-SE policy: (1) an index $m(S)$ suggesting how many intervals should be used to partition the entire horizon; (2) a switching rule ensuring that the total number of switches across all $k$ actions cannot exceed the switching budget $S$.
-These two ingredients make the SS-SE policy substantially different from an ordinary batched policy.
-The two ingredients are simple yet powerful --- they actually enable transformation from any limited-batch policy to a corresponding limited-switch policy.
+As a preliminary attempt, we provide a simple and intuitive algorithm for \UB, namely the \textit{Limited-Switch Successive Elimination} (\algoo) algorithm; see \cref{alg:lsse} for details.\footnote{Note that in \cref{line:3} and \cref{line:5} of \cref{alg:lsse}, $\frac{t_{l}-t_{l-1}}{|A_l|}$ might be fractional.
+For ease of presentation, we defer the rigorous treatment of such (minor) rounding issues to \cref{app:rounding}.
+The same principle applies to \pref{alg:hsse}.} The algorithm builds on the ``batched elimination'' framework recently developed by \cite{perchet2016batched} and \cite{gao2019batched} for the batched bandit problem, which splits the $T$ rounds into a given number of pre-determined batches and successively eliminates ``poorly performing'' actions (based on confidence bounds) in a batch-by-batch manner; the key ingredient of this framework is a delicate batch schedule (i.e., splitting rule) that strikes a balance between exploration and exploitation given a limited number of batches (cf. Section 4 of \citealt{perchet2016batched}).
+Since we are studying a different problem, directly applying a batched bandit algorithm to the \UB problem may not work --- in batched bandits, the number of batches is a given constraint, while in \UB, the switching budget is the given constraint.
+We thus add two ingredients into the \algoo algorithm: (i) an index $q(S,K)$ suggesting how many batches should be used to split the entire horizon, and (ii) a switching rule ensuring that the total number of switches across all $K$ actions cannot exceed the budget $S$.